WaPoco/net_practice/README.md

 This is an exercise about the basics of TCP/IP addressing.

 # Questions
-What is TCP?
+## What is TCP?
-It's a protcol ...
+The transmission Control Protocol (TCP) is set of rules how to send data to another computer.
 What is the subnetmask?
 The subnetmask is a 32 bit long number and useful to calculate the ip range .